azz/haloapi.js/README.md

 - Complete the definitions for the stats endpoints.
 - Move documentation from the top of `.d.ts` files to their associated function stubs.

+## Installation

+Run this in a terminal at the top-level directory for this repository.

+    $ npm build

+If you don't have Node or NPM, go ahead an [install it](https://nodejs.org/en/download/).

 ## Basic Usage

 Usage with plain old JavaScript